Showing posts with label friends. Show all posts

 We ate a cinnamon roll for breakfast.

-We rode to College of the Ozarks, Point Lookout, MO., where we toured the War Memorial at the Keeter Center.
+We rode to College of the Ozarks in Point Lookout, MO, where we toured the War Memorial at the Keeter Center

 We toured the East End Mill, where I bought a handcrafted basket.

-Next, we toured the Ralph Foster Museum, which housed three levels of artifacts.
+Next, we toured the Ralph Foster Museum, which housed artifacts on three levels.

-It included butterflies and birds of every kind and just so much information in this one building.
+It included butterflies and birds of every kind, as well as an incredible amount of information, all contained within this one building.

 At 7:30, we boarded the Branson Belle for a dinner cruise and show.

-The show was great it started a little slow but finished with a bang.
+The show was great.
+It started a little slow, but finished with a bang.

 Keefer Center at College of the Ozarks